ericwbailey/ericwbailey.website/source/writing/worstworkwednesday.md

 - Ugly designs that didn’t work,
 - Ugly designs that did work,
 - Pretty designs that didn’t work, and
-- Pretty designs that did work
+- Pretty designs that did work.

 The meeting is about vulnerability.
 It was a great experience, and helped me relate to, and bond with my coworkers.